superfluid-finance/protocol-monorepo/packages/spec-haskell/README.md

-The formal specification of the Superfluid protocol is written in Haskell, namely in Haskell 2010 with GHC extensions notably MultiParamTypeClasses, FunctionalDependencies, GADTs and TypeFamilies.
+The formal specification of the Superfluid protocol is written in Haskell, namely GHC2021 with GADTs and TypeFamilies.

 This package is managed using [cabal](https://www.haskell.org/cabal/) to manage multiple haskell packages: